Synthetic uptime monitoringReduce the risk of downtime going unnoticed

 - The monitoring provider then uses browser automation tools (typically Selenium) to test load time and key site functionalities at regular intervals.
-An alert will be sent out if a threshold breach occurs.
+An alert will be sent if a threshold breach occurs.

 Why do you need synthetic monitoring?

-- Track the performance of your website during low-traffic hours.
+- Track website performance during low-traffic hours.

 Synthetic transaction monitoring vs. real user monitoring (RUM)